-The potential source models we employed to simulate earthquake catalogs in Section 3 comprehensively consider various data, including paleoearthquakes, historical earthquakes, seismogenic structures, stress-strain fields.
-These data help constrain the locations of earthquakes, especially those of high magnitude.
-However, it's important to note that the ETAS model is an empirical statistical model, relying on earthquake catalogs as its fundamental data.
+cially those of high magnitude.
+However, it is important to note that the ETAS model is an empirical statistical model, relying on earthquake catalogs as its fundamental data.
 This distinction makes it challenging to draw direct comparisons between the two models.
 To address this limitation, it is essential for future research to explore the incorporation of more physics-based models to establish comparative bridges.
 However, this endeavor goes beyond the scope of the current study.